dmpstats/MoveApps-ER-Annotated-Location-Master-Data-Updater/README.md

 EarthRanger and only need some associated attributes to be updated.

-Any cluster whose final timestamp was over `active_days_thresh` days BEFORE the most recent observation timestamp is marked as *CLOSED*.
+Any cluster whose final timestamp was over `active_days_thresh` days BEFORE the most recent observation timestamp is marked as `"CLOSED"`.
 This means that future runs of this MoveApp will no longer call observations associated with this cluster: it is assumed to be a concluded event, and data associated with it will no longer be replaced by updated attributes.
 This is implemented to prevent the APIs from calling excessive volumes of data on each iteration.

 ### Application scope